A simple protocol to automate the executing, scaling, and reconfiguration of Cloud-Native Apps: Simple service mesh management protocol - SSMMP

-Establishing a communication session for abstract connection $(A, (P, S), B)$ is done in the following way. \begin{enumerate} \item An already running instance $i$ of service $A$ sends a request to its agent for: the network address of a node where an instance of $B$ is running, and the port number of the socket $S$ of this instance. \item The request is forwarded to Manager that is responsible either to choose (from its DB) a node where an instance of $B$ is already running, or to execute new instance of service $B$ on a node. \item Manager sends the network address and the port number of $S$ of a running instance (denoted $j$) of $B$ to the agent.
-Then, the agent forwards it to instance $i$ of $A$ where a concrete plug for the abstract plug $P$ can be construed now, and the communication session can be established to socket $S$ of $j$.
-For the TCP/IP networking stack, this is exactly the establishment of a TCP connection. \end{enumerate}
+Establishing a communication session for abstract connection $({service-1}, (P_6, S_6), {service-4})$ is done in the following way. \begin{enumerate} \item An already running instance $i$ of ${service-1}$ sends a request to its agent for: the network address of a node where an instance of ${service-4}$ is running, and the port number of the socket $S_6$ of this instance. \item The request is forwarded to Manager that is responsible either to choose (from its DB) a node where an instance of ${service-4}$ is already running, or to execute new instance of service ${service-4}$ on a node. \item Manager sends the network address and the port number of $S_6$ of a running instance (denoted $j$) of ${service-4}$ to the agent.
+Then, the agent forwards it to instance $i$ of ${service-1}$ where a concrete plug for the abstract plug $P_6$ can be construed now, and the communication session can be established to socket $S_6$ of $j$. \end{enumerate}

-Closing an existing communication session (between running instance $i$ of $A$ and a running instance $j$ of $B$) for abstract connection $(A, (P,S), B)$ can be initiated by one of the instances, like for the TCP connection.
+Closing an existing communication session (between running instance $i$ of $C$ and a running instance $j$ of $D$) for abstract connection $(C, (P,S), D)$ can be initiated by one of the instances, like for the TCP connection.
 Then, the services must report the successful closing to their agents.
 These reports are forwarded to Manager.

 The session closing may be also requested by Manager via the agents.
 The agents forward the request to the instances.
 The instances close the session, and report this to their agents.
 The agents forward these reports to Manager.